Happy Earth Day, Earthlings. We, the Robots, are here to help!

 Reducing the Environmental Impact of Cleaning Tasks

-Periodically, equipment must come out-of-service to be maintained.
+Periodically, equipment must come out of service to be maintained.
 This is a highly orchestrated event that involves bringing equipment down carefully to perform cleaning, inspection, and maintenance.
-Cleaning removes by-product from the equipment to preserve peak operation.
+Cleaning removes by-products from the equipment to preserve peak operation.
 A few examples are sludge from a piping system and ash buildup in a boiler.
 These build-ups degrade the efficiency of the plant, thus cleaning in itself has an environmental benefit.

 Putting the Environment First on Earth Day!